Energy efficiency advice • Completed July 2018

 Elthorne Pride has been set up to service the 10-year Big Local grant aimed at residents of the neighbourhood.
 Steve Scotland from Elthorne Pride approached PUNL for support with preparing a grant application under the Islington Community Energy Fund so that he could initiate environmentally focused projects for the neighbourhood.
 We decided to start by focusing on energy efficiency workshops and investigating the feasibility of PV solar in the common hallways and staircases of the neighbourhood.

 Elthorne Pride received £2,500 of ICEF grant funding to be matched by their Big Local funding.
-The funds will be used to run energy efficiency workshops and to do the initial investigations into the feasibility of PV solar for the Elthorne Pride neighbourhood.
+The funds were used to run energy efficiency workshops and to do the initial investigations into the feasibility of solar PV for the Elthorne Pride neighbourhood.

-PUNL partnered with Thinking Works to run the workshops.
-The first involved an Energy Stall on 3 June as part of the Big International Lunch.
-The second event was held on 10th June when a group of Elthorne Pride residents went on an outing to Tiptree Farm in Essex.
-Thinking Works held an interactive workshop with the residents on energy savings including, how to read their electricity bill, how to take advantage of lower tariffs by switching and ways to reduce energy use in their homes.
+PUNL partnered with Thinking Works to run the energy efficiency workshops.
+The first involved an Energy Stall on 3 June 2018 as part of the Big International Lunch organised by Elthorne Pride.
+The second event was held on 10th June 2018 when a group of Elthorne Pride residents went on an outing to Tiptree Farm in Essex.
+Thinking Works held an interactive workshop with the residents on energy savings, including, how to read their electricity bill, how to take advantage of lower tariffs by switching and ways to reduce energy use in their homes.